Are you spending a winter holiday in Connemara?

-There is nothing nicer at Christmas than to spend time with family and friends sitting around a turf fire.
-My favorite things to do is to go for a walk on a remote beach all woolied up and plunge into the icy Atlantic waters before coming back for a game of Scrabble by the fire and hot whiskeys. with n .
-I am a real Christmas fan – I look forward to the Christmas cakes, the mince pies and the smell of a real tree I am spoilt living in Connemara and I love a Christmas day where I can have a walk while Turkey is cooking.
-Many people will be coming to Connemara for Christmas week and here is a list of suggestions for days out.
-This year in particular a great way to enjoy Christmas is to get out and enjoy our beautiful scenery along the Wild Atlantic Way.
+There is nothing nicer than to spend time with family and friends sitting around a turf fire.
+My favorite things to do is to go for a walk on a remote beach all woolied up and plunge into the icy Atlantic waters before coming back for a game of Scrabble by the fire and hot whiskeys.
+Many people will be coming to Connemara to escape the city and here is a list of suggestions for days out and to enjoy our beautiful scenery along the Wild Atlantic Way.

 Download the Atlantic Way Explorer app for free (google and Apple playstore) to bring you to these locations.

-Midway down the beach there is a rocky outcrop with a shellfish midden of periwinkle shells dated to 6000 years old.
-It is hard to imagine that here is where people lived, in the mesolithic times, hunting and gathering living on fish, periwinkles, seaweed and maybe the odd deer if they were lucky enough to catch it.
+Midway down the beach, there is a rocky outcrop with a shellfish midden of periwinkle shells dated to 6000 years old.
+It is hard to imagine that here is where people lived, in the Mesolithic times, hunting and gathering living on fish, periwinkles, seaweed, and maybe the odd deer if they were lucky enough to catch it.
 It was a different environment then, woodland with the sea further out by maybe 50m or more from current shoreline.
-On a low tide it’s a great place to gather dillisk or carrageen to add to your Christmas feast.
+On a low tide, it’s a great place to gather dillisk or carrageen for a savoury seaside snack.

-Kylemore is magical throughout the year but especially at Christmas with the whole place sparkling with lights and Christmas trees inside and out.
+Kylemore is magical throughout the year.
 Kylemore Castle has romance at its core.
 It was built in 1868 by Mitchell Henry as a wedding gift for his wife Margaret.
 He also built a beautiful gothic church, a cathedral in miniature, as well as lavish walled gardens.
 The castle also is of political significance, as Mitchell Henry was a minister of parliament in Westminister London representing Galway from 1871 to 1885.
 The land and castle were purchased by Benedictine Nuns in 1920 after they were forced to flee Ypres in Belgium during World War I. The abbey was run as a boarding school by the nuns until 2010 and had local girls and Indian princesses studying side by side.
-The castle recentlyhas new display rooms with original articles and photos from the Victorian era.
+The castle recently has opened new display rooms with original articles and photos from the Victorian era.
 Check out the dining rooms reception areas and get a bus to the Victorian gardens.
-To finish your visit I would recommend tea and mince pies in the tearooms.
+To finish your visit I would recommend tea and cake in the tearooms.

 The Derrygimlagh site is another suggestion for a good walk over the Christmas period.
 This site is otherwise known as the Marconi station where Italian engineer Guglielmo Marconi transmitted the first transatlantic radio signal in 1907.
 The transmission station in its day was an amazing sight to behold, with the huge condenser house building, the powerhouse with 6 boilers, and a massive aerial system consisting of 8 wooden masts.
 The station was set on about 300 acres of bogland.
 This site has been an area of intense human activity for over 100 years.
 The bogs have been intensively cut in the past to supply the vast transmission station.